 Kiya Survivors currently rents a beautiful two storey house with garden in Urubamba where children can live happily and safely.

-There are currently six children living at the Rainbow House.
+There are currently eight children living at the Rainbow House.
 Five of the children attend local schools and one attends the Rainbow Centre.

 Volunteers who join Kiya for 8 weeks or more, help the children with after school and weekend activities, English lessons and homework. .